Costco customers devastated after Polish dogs removed from food court menu

 RELATED: Costco food court menu gets healthier items, Polish dog gone

-It has removed the Polish dog from the menu at some of its locations.
-Some social media users have not taken it well, some begging for its return and others calling for a boycott of Costco.
+The company has removed the Polish dog from the menu at some of its locations and because of this, many fans of this popular item have taken to social media to beg for its return, while others are calling for a boycott of Costco.

-Here are some of the reactions on Twitter:
+Here are some of the reactions:

+Today was the official last day of the @Costco #polishdog you will be forever remembered pic.twitter.com/BvUjmf5Lgc— Sean (@seandagdag) July 11, 2018

+@Costco you broke my heart taking away my favorite thing about you.
+My trips there only make sense when at the end I can say, 2 polish with kraut! #SaveThePolishDog #Polishdog #Costco— Tareq Butler (@ButlerTareq) July 11, 2018

 Between @Costco pulling #PolishDogs and @SouthwestAir pulling peanuts...are you guys going to be okay?
 Because, people seem PRESSED.— Reggie Aqui (@reggieaqui) July 10, 2018